 - If the answer is "No," the interview should end because all qualified applicants are required to perform the essential functions with or without reasonable accommodation.

 Interviewing Hearing-impaired Applicants

-HR no longer budgets for this but EOS does.
+HR no longer budgets for this but DDCE does.
 Departments should be directed here.